London Stock Exchange: Foreign and regional exchanges

 After the war and facing a booming world economy, foreign lending to countries such as Brazil, Peru and Chile was a growing market.
 Notably, the Foreign Market at the Exchange allowed for merchants and traders to participate, and the Royal Exchange hosted all transactions where foreign parties were involved.
 The constant increase in overseas business eventually meant that dealing in foreign securities had to be allowed within all of the Exchange's premises.

 Just as London enjoyed growth through international trade, the rest of Great Britain also benefited from the economic boom.
-Two other cities, in particular, showed great business development: Liverpool and Manchester.
-Consequently, in 1836 both the Manchester and Liverpool stock exchanges were opened.
+Two other cities in particular showed great business development: Liverpool and Manchester.
+In 1836, both the Manchester and Liverpool stock exchanges were opened.
 Some stock prices sometimes rose by 10%, 20% or even 30% in a week.
 These were times when stockbroking was considered a real business profession, and such attracted many entrepreneurs.
-Nevertheless, with booms came busts, and in 1835 the "Spanish panic" hit the markets, followed by a second one two years later.
+With booms came busts, and in 1835 the "Spanish panic" hit the markets, followed by a second one two years later.

 The Exchange before the World Wars

 By June 1853, both participating members and brokers were taking up so much space that the Exchange was now uncomfortably crowded, and continual expansion plans were taking place.
-Having already been extended west, east, and northwards, it was then decided the Exchange needed an entire new establishment.
-Thomas Allason was appointed as the main architect, and in March 1854, the new brick building inspired from the Great Exhibition stood ready.
+Having already been extended west, east, and northwards, it was decided that the Exchange needed an entire new establishment.
+Thomas Allason was appointed as the main architect.
+In March 1854, the new brick building inspired by the Great Exhibition stood ready.
 This was a huge improvement in both surroundings and space, with twice the floor space available.

 By the late 1800s, the telephone, ticker tape, and the telegraph had been invented.
 Those new technologies led to a revolution in the work of the Exchange.

 First World War

 As the financial centre of the world, both the City and the Stock Exchange were hit hard by the outbreak of World War I in 1914.
-Due to fears that borrowed money was to be called in and that foreign banks would demand their loans or raise interest, prices surged at first.
+Prices surged at first, due to fears that borrowed money was to be called in and that foreign banks would demand their loans or raise interest.
 The decision to close the Exchange for improved breathing space and to extend the August Bank Holiday to prohibit a run on banks, was hurried through by the committee and Parliament, respectively.
 The Stock Exchange ended up being closed from the end of July until the New Year, causing street business to be introduced again, as well as the "challenge system".

 The Exchange was set to open again on 4 January 1915 under tedious restrictions: transactions were to be in cash only.
 Due to the limitations and challenges on trading brought by the war, almost a thousand members quit the Exchange between 1914 and 1918.
 When peace returned in November 1918, the mood on the trading floor was generally cowed.
 In 1923, the Exchange received its own coat of arms, with the motto Dictum Meum Pactum, My Word is My Bond.